 The Bell Super 3R is one of the lightest convertible helmets out there, but that may be due to the fact that it is not downhill certified.
 This means it is not suitable for the hardcore downhill or enduro rider, but more suited to a rider who just wants a bit more protection around the face.

-The Bell Super 3R does not give you the confidence that a full-face normally provides because it is not bulky and super low profile.
-It is very comfortable, has an adjustable visor which allows for goggle stowage, and the fitting dial at the rear of the head allows for easy adjustment even with gloves on.
+The Bell Super 3R does not give you the confidence that a full-face normally provides because it is not bulky.
+It is very comfortable and has an adjustable visor which allows for goggle stowage.
+And the fitting dial at the rear of the head allows for easy adjustment even with gloves on.

-It is an excellent helmet for the rider who isn’t tackling the expert lines but does feel they need a bit more protection while riding, and considering you are getting two helmets for the price of one, you can’t really beat the value!
+It is an excellent helmet for the rider who isn’t tackling the expert lines but does feel they need a bit more protection while riding.
+If you consider you are getting two helmets for the price of one, you can’t really beat the value!

 Looking for a well ventilated full-face helmet?
 Check out our selection here.